oguilhermero/01_mixed_messages/README.md

 2. It selects a random book from two options
 3. It selects a random chapter from four options
 4. It extracts book and chapter data into an array
-5. It selects one verse from the array of verses
+5. It selects a random verse from the array of verses
 6. It prints the text reference (Book + Chapter + : + Verse) and the verse text